DMG-01/DMG-01/README.md

 - 👋 Hi, I’m Agboola olorunfemi divine
 - 👀 I’m interested in web development and Block chain development
 - 🌱 I’m currently learning web development(frontend) and  Blockchain development
-- 💞️ I’m looking to collaborate on lots of Blockchain projects and i'm also on search of roles. explore my repositories
+- 💞️ I’m looking to collaborate on lots of Blockchain projects and i'm also in search of roles. explore my repositories
 -  email address agboolafemi03@gmail.com

 <!---